 If you come out to visit our farm, be sure to visit our laying hens.
 Customers at farmers market will often ask us “are your chickens really free range?”
-I always tell them the same thing: Come out and see for yourself!
+We always tell them the same thing, “come out and see for yourself!”

 Our girls are raised on pasture year round, sunshine, rain or snow.
-We have been raising chickens on pasture for over twenty years, and we feel certain that the happiest chickens lay the best eggs.
+We have been raising chickens on pasture for more than twenty five years, and we feel certain that the happiest chickens lay the best eggs.
 Like all the animals on our farm, the hens are given 24/7 access to fresh air, sunshine and clean pasture.
-How do we do this with birds?
+How do we do this?
 We run long, easily movable ‘poultry nets’ all across our pastures, giving the chickens fresh alleys of pasture that keeps them safe from the predators on our farm.
-Keep in mind, at Smith Meadows, we have a deep seated respect for the balance of nature… that includes our wild neighbors, the foxes and chicken hawks.
+Keep in mind that at Smith Meadows, we have a deep seated respect for the balance of nature… that includes our wild neighbors, the foxes and chicken hawks.
 ‘Respect’, however, doesn’t mean letting them eat our chickens!
-So, we’re always trying to strike a compromise of best free ranging practices, balanced with basic common sense.
+So we’re always trying to strike a compromise of best free-ranging practices, balanced with basic common sense.

 (see our Blog and Video about our free-range chickens HERE)